AI-DM-Foundry/AI-Combat-Assistant-Pf2e/README.md

 - Foundry VTT **v12+**
 - Pathfinder Second Edition (PF2e) game system installed
 - An API key for a supported LLM provider (e.g. OpenAI)
+- **Sufficient Token Context:** The module requires a model with a context window of at least **~7,000-8,000 tokens** to process the full combat state effectively.
+Many local LLM setups default to smaller windows (e.g., 4096 tokens), which may lead to errors or incomplete suggestions.
+Ensure your LLM configuration meets this requirement.

 ---